LanceZPF/FoodSky/README.md

 - [X] Release the test data and test code.
 - [X] Release the inference code.
 - [X] Release the training code and models.
-- [ ] Release a version of FoodEarth dataset.
+- [x] Release a version of FoodEarth dataset.
 - [ ] Release a bilingual version of FoodSky and FoodEarth.

 ## 📞 Contact

-We provide the FoodSky models in Zenodo.
-To prevent server overload, our demo system requires authentication.
-If you are interested in accessing our work, please contact us through the following channels to request credentials:
+We provide the FoodSky models and FoodEarth dataset in \hred{https://zenodo.org/records/14824730}{Zenodo}.
+To prevent server overload, our \href{http://222.92.101.211:8200/\#/home}{demo system} requires authentication.
+You can try the experience account using username: test, password: 123456.
+If you are interested in further accessing our work, please contact us through the following channels to request credentials:

 - 📧 Email: [zpf4wp@outlook.com](mailto:zpf4wp@outlook.com)
 - 🌐 Homepage: [http://123.57.42.89/FoodComputing__Home.html](http://123.57.42.89/FoodComputing__Home.html)